-- Provide lots of praise, head pats and a yummy treat after your teeth-and-gum massage.
+- Provide lots of praise, head pats, and a yummy treat after your teeth-and-gum massage.
 Your goal is to build your cat’s tolerance to having their teeth brushed, gradually increasing the duration of time you spend on the task.

 - Begin brushing gradually.
-Your cat may start with licking a tiny dab of toothpaste from your finger (you may even have the chance to taste test a few different flavors).
+Your cat may start by licking a tiny dab of toothpaste from your finger (you may even have the chance to taste test a few different flavors).
 Brushes with soft bristles are made for cats' delicate gums - use these.

 Some cat owners find a finger brush works for their kitties, while others discover a small piece of soft cause is key to success.
-There’s also the option to apply dental gel with your finger or a toothbrush and have the gel do the work for you.
+There’s also the option to apply the dental gel with your finger or a toothbrush and have the gel do the work for you.

-When you begin to brush the teeth, work quickly by moving along the gum line.
+When you begin to brush your teeth, work quickly by moving along the gum line.
 Finish the brushing session before your cat becomes irritated (it may take weeks before he’ll tolerate having all of his teeth cleaned in one session).

 A word to the wise: Your cat may react by biting or scratching if they become too stressed out during teeth cleaning.
 Some owners choose to spare their fingers by dropping additives such as plaque remover into their kitty’s drinking water.

-Several products that help with cleaning cat’s teeth are available.
+Several products that help with cleaning cats’ teeth are available.
 Of course, they’ll also need a regularly scheduled professional dental cleaning performed by a qualified veterinarian to keep their teeth healthy.